linavarro/RGVFlood/docs/implementation/surveymanual/introduction/index.rst

 Receivers shall be able to generate RINEX 3 and connect to a RTK-RTN network.

-GNSS Antenna should be able to
+GNSS Antenna should be able to be mounted on Fixed Height Pole; 5/8” x 11 female threaded stainless steel mount point fitting at the Station Gauge Staff; Roof-Based Mounting; or other mobile vehicle.

+All necessary hardware, conduits, junction boxes and fittings required for a complete and functional system in accordance with manufacturer’s recommendations and NGS CORS guidelines shall be provided.